BrandonChan06/GuguGaga/README.md

 ---

-# 3. Design & Prototype

-UI Prototype: [ Public Link ]

----

-# 4. What Makes It Different
+# 3. What Makes It Different

 * "Split & Reconnect" Squad Vibe Compromise Engine: Traditional itinerary planners assume a monolithic group moving in lockstep.
 Wayfarer introduces an automated branching timeline where members split into Explorer (strenuous ascents, high step counts) and Chill (step-free, shaded cafes) tracks, then automatically calculates walking and transit buffers to reunite both squads at a shared evening anchor spot at the exact same time.
 * Plan B Weather-Triggered Contingency Swapper: Instead of travelers manually scrambling when rain hits, Wayfarer pairs live weather forecasts directly with activity indoor/outdoor metadata, serving a 1-tap curated indoor swap that preserves the schedule and geographic proximity.